TLeconte/acarsdec/README.md

  -p ppm :		set rtl ppm frequency correction

+ -m rateMult :		set sample rate multiplier: 160 for 2 MS/s or 192 for 2.4 MS/s (default: 160)

 for the AIRspy device

  -s f1 [f2] ... [fN] :		decode from airspy receiving at VHF frequencies "f1" and optionally "f2" to "fN" in Mhz (ie : -s  131.525 131.725 131.825 ).
 Frequencies must be within the same 2MHz.